FarisMuhd17/QuillJS/README.md

 #### Solve X

-Find the roots of a function using Newton's method, given the initial value
+Find the roots of a function using [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method), given the initial value

 **Syntax**
 ```
 /solve_x [function] [equal_to] [x0]
 ```

-#### Sum arithmetic progression
+#### Sum of arithmetic progression

-Find the sum of an arithmetic progression
+Find the sum of an [arithmetic progression](https://en.wikipedia.org/wiki/Arithmetic_progression)

 **Syntax**
 ```